yupidevs/yupi/docs/source/examples/example2.rst

    trackers.append( ObjectTracker('frame_diff', algorithm, ROI((50, 50))) )

 BackgroundSubtraction algorithm requires a picture that contains only the background of the scene.
-However, if don't have one, you can estimate it from a video using a BackgroundEstimator.
-Then, you can specify the background_threshold that indicates the the minumum difference in pixel intensity among a frame and the background to be considered part of the moving object.
+However, if there is none available, it is possible to can estimate it from a video using a BackgroundEstimator.
+Then, we specify the background_threshold that indicates the the minimum difference in pixel intensity among a frame and the background to be considered part of the moving object.